 Denver Fashion Week (DFW) presented by Mile High Luxury Real Estate returns in less than 30 days.
 The bi-annual tradition celebrates the many facets of fashion with runway presentations, industry events, workshops and panels.
 This year, Denver Fashion Week is teaming up with Denver Film Festival for the very first time to honor another side of the industry — cinema.
 The new partnership will culminate in a Fashion and Film discussion on Wednesday, November 7 at 6:30 p.m. followed by an immersive film noir-themed after-party designed by Denver’s own Invisible City at 8:30 p.m.

 Both events are hosted at the McNichols Building and will celebrate the intertwined relationship of fashion and film.
 The discussion portion will welcome Courtney Hoffman — a celebrated costume designer who is known for her work on Quentin Tarantino films like Django Unchained, where she was the personal costumier for Christoph Waltz.
 Waltz later went on to win the Academy Award for his performance.
 She has also been the costume designer for the Colorado-based Tarantino movie The Hateful Eight as well as films like Magic Mike and many more.
 Hoffman is also a budding film director herself and one of her more recent films starred Laura Dern in a woman-driven western called The Good Time Girls.
+Denver Center For the Performing Arts’ costume designer, Kevin Copenhaver, will lead what is sure to be a riveting discussion with Hoffman.

 “The Denver Film Festival is very pleased to be partnering with Denver Fashion Week this November in putting together a series of workshops culminating with a discussion with Courtney Hoffman, Costume Designer for Baby Driver, The Hateful Eight, Captain Fantastic and many others,” said Brit Withey, artistic director for Denver Film Festival.